truedat101/jumbosocket/README.txt

 * Node.js 0.2 x or greater (not sure what Socket.io needs to work)
 * NPM (recommended)
 * Socket.io (install via NPM or include the source so it is available in the require path) - version < v0.6.2 (there is an issue with v0.7.2, probably API change)
+* Angular (nothing to add ... we get it of the CDN)
 * Best bet is to run 'npm bundle' in the root project directory.
 This will grab you the dependencies and drop them into your node_modules directory (see )

 Configure:
-* You can configure js.js in the config section (set host and port)
+* You can configure js.js in the config section (set host and port, and add your own conf here).
+There is a better way to do config, but you probably want to choose the config mechanism that suits your tastes.

 To run: